thanshaw02/fetch-receipt-processor-challenge/README.md

 ## How to run the Receipt API server without Docker

-1. Within the _fetch-receipt-processor-challenge_ directory simply run this command `go run receipt-api.di`
+1. Within the _fetch-receipt-processor-challenge_ directory simply run this command `go run receipt-api.go`

 **Go Notes:**
 - This assumed you have _Go_ installed and configured on your machine